asdmnf/11th-ZezO_Reactjs-E-Commerce-Som3a/README.md

 This project was deployed at [11th-ZezO_Reactjs-E-Commerce-Som3a](https://asdmnf.github.io/11th-ZezO_Reactjs-E-Commerce-Som3a/).

+### `Admin Account`

+Email: admin@admin.com
+Pass: 123456

+* current content is protected new content only can be edited or deleted

 ### `Note`

 i think it is fully SPA (Single Page Application) no need to reload at all.